Man Up | Ep. 194 • June 9, 2017

 Here’s one particular type of matching that’s very common among pick-up artists, and you’ll notice this if you do any research on pick-up artists, you can take as case study number one: Neil Strauss’ book The Game.
 They’re fucked up in there.

-Mr. Neil Strauss are both fucked up in there, and you can see how the relationships fall apart.
+Mr. and Mrs Neil Strauss are both fucked up in there, and you can see how their relationships fall apart.
 The one with Lisa Leveridge doesn’t in the book, but it does in real life.

 Now, pay attention to this.
 So, what’s happening here is he says – so she initiated with him, cheated on his best friend.
 He fucked over his best friend, his ‘best friend’.
 Maybe it’s not his best friend, maybe it’s one of his good friends, but whatever, you fucked over one of his friends.